-Scott Stevenson is a Brisbane music producer who runs Shsoo Records — exclusive cover art sold online through Stripe.
+Scott Stevenson is a Brisbane music producer who runs Shsoo Records, selling exclusive cover art online through Stripe.
 Sales data, website traffic, and transaction history were all accumulating.
-But Scott is a producer, not an analyst.
-The numbers were growing and he had no way to read them.
+But Scott is a producer, not an analyst, and he had no way to read what it was telling him.

-Now he opens his admin console and asks “How's revenue this month?” or “Which genres sell best?” — and gets an answer in seconds, with specific numbers from his actual data.
+Now he opens his admin console, asks “How's revenue this month?” or “Which genres sell best?”, and gets an answer in seconds, with specific numbers from his own sales.

 Data accumulating, answers not